 Yet, migration is also a source of division, often leaving migrants vulnerable to abuse and exploitation.
 In recent years, large movements of people have cast a shadow over the broader benefits of migration.

 The GCM allows States to come together to address the issues and challenges of international migration and is designed to:

 - Support international cooperation on the governance of international migration;

 - Provide a comprehensive set of options for States from which they can select policy options to address some of the more pressing issues around international migration; and

 - Give States the space and flexibility to pursue implementation based on their own migration realities and capabilities.

 How will the implementation of the GCM be managed and monitored globally?

 For the GCM to be effective, concerted efforts at global, regional, national, and local levels, including a coherent United Nations (UN) system, are required.
 To that end, not only does the GCM set out a common framework for action on all aspects of migration policy and practice, but it also creates a set of institutions and processes for reporting on the progress made by States to implement its 23 objectives and ten guiding principles.

 To date, over 50 Networks have been established at the country and regional levels to channel UN expertise and provide support to Member States in the implementation, follow-up and review of the GCM.
-While no official Network exists at the national level in the UK, stakeholders are coordinating a plan of engagement around the GCM.
-At the same time, an Issue-based Coalition on Large Movements of People, Displacement and Resilience exists to mirror the Network for Europe.
+In the UK, a group of stakeholders, including UN agencies, national NGOs and think tanks, and UK Government representatives, meets quarterly to discuss initiatives and updates relevant to the GCM implementation.
+In addition, IOM UK is currently involved in a project to increase awareness and stakeholder engagement in the United Kingdom on the Global Compact on Migration.
 More information on the UN Network on Migration and how stakeholders can engage with it can be found in the Frequently Asked Questions here and on the Network’s website.

 For information please contact